SaadNasir92/PriceIntel-Intelligent-Home-Pricing-and-Market-Analysis/README.md

-# Housing Price Prediction with Sentiment Analysis
+# Housing Price Prediction with Sentiment Analysis and Market Segmentation

 ## Project Overview

 This project aims to develop a predictive pricing model for new housing communities using synthetic data, enhanced by natural language processing (NLP) for sentiment analysis and clustering for market segmentation.
 The final deliverable will be an interactive user interface for live price predictions and recommendations.

 ### Key Components
-1. Synthetic Data Generation
+1. Synthetic Data Generation (Completed)
-2. NLP Sentiment Analysis
+2. NLP Sentiment Analysis (Completed)
-3. Predictive Pricing Model
+3. Predictive Pricing Model (Completed)
-4. Clustering Analysis (in development)
+4. Clustering Analysis (Completed)
-5. Interactive User Interface (in development)
+5. Interactive User Interface (In Development)

-## Current Progress
+## Completed Components

 ### 1. Synthetic Data Generation
 - **Status**: Completed